The Matrix Resurrections: a review in bullet points šŸŽ„

 This one - I really canā€™t place.
 Itā€™s a strange look over a story thatā€™s based on nonsensical choices by all parties and how those stories might evolve if nobody had a personality and realistic motivations.
 It leaves you with questions yes, but not of the good kind.
 Nothing of the philosophical themes of the originals.
 Some explosions but really nothing that looks good.
 Some scenes that seem to happen only to showcase a visual effect thatā€™s original to this movie.

 Iā€™m sure that I will have missed a few points and misunderstood others.
-Do write me on micro.blog or over at the twitter.
+Do write me, I’ll be happy to receive your comment.

 Let me conclude with a super talented youtuber giving his take ā†’ on this beautiful cash grab unfortunate fourth chapter to one of the most groundbreaking franchises in movie history.